Qilian County: Geographical

 Qilian County covers an area of 15,700 square kilometers, accounting for 2.05% of the total area of Qinghai Province.
 Qilian County borders Menyuan Hui Autonomous County to the east, Gungca County and Haiyan County to the south, and Tianjun County to the southwest.
 To the north and northwest, it borders Jiuquan City and Sunan Yugur Autonomous County and Minle County in Gansu Province.

 Qilian County contains a total of seven townships, which are Babao, Zhamashen, Yeniugou, Kekeli, Mole, Duolong, Ebao, and Aru.
 As well as a ranch in Haibei Prefecture Toller Ranch.
 The town of Babao is the economic and political center of Qilian County.

 Qilian County is named after its location in the Qilian Mountains, "Qilian" means "heavenly mountain" in Xiongnu language, and in ancient times it was the place where the Qiang people gathered.

 Qilian County is in the middle part of the Qilian Mountains, the average altitude of 3169m, 4000m altitude above the alpine zone of snow all year round.The elevation of the county town is 2787m.

 The average year-round temperature in the county is 1 degree Celsius, the climate type is highland climate, and the annual precipitation is about 270～600.
-The climate is typical of a Alpine climate.
+The climate is typical of an Alpine climate.
 Due to its geographical location, Qilian County is subject to humid air currents from the southeast monsoon in the summer and high pressure from Mongolia and dry and cold air currents from Siberia in the winter, resulting in large temperature differences and low temperatures.

 The total number of rivers in the county is 247, the main rivers are Mole River, Black River, Babao River and Tuole River, with an annual runoff of 2.322 billion cubic meters.